a-nikolaev/visualsc/README.md

 New-line and other whitespace characters can be added for clarity.
 In fact, it makes sense to improve the program allowing arbitrary strings as nodes.

-For this input, the output will be:
+If the input simplicial complex is stored the file `input.sc`, then we can run the program:

+	./visualsc < input.sc > output.pdf

+The output PDF will look as follows:

  ![](http://i.imgur.com/qN8Ct65.png)